-The photo Jennifer posted is of my parents and I at a backyard wedding.
+The photo is of my parents and I at a backyard wedding.

-Does it sound wrong to you?
-If you’re not sure, how about this:
+Does that sentence sound wrong?
+If you’re not sure, how about this one:

-My in-laws reciprocated my respect for their traditions, joining my wife, our children and I for a big holiday dinner.
+My in-laws joined my wife, our children and I for a big holiday dinner.

 They are both wrong.
 In these sentences, me should have been used for I.

 Correct: The photo is of my parents and me at a backyard wedding.